alem-platform/backend/RSSHub/README.md

 #### RSS

-The whole point of the gator program is to fetch the RSS feed of a website and store its content in a structured format in our database.
+The whole point of the rsshub program is to fetch the RSS feed of a website and store its content in a structured format in our database.
 That way we can display it nicely in our CLI.

 RSS stands for "Really Simple Syndication" and is a way to get the latest content from a website in a structured format.
 It's fairly ubiquitous on the web: most content sites have an RSS feed.